Can A Government Shutdown Affect My SSDI & SSI Benefits?

 Recent Government Funding & Shutdown Issues in 2026 Explained

 The DHS-only shutdown began February 14, 2026, and was directly caused by Congress’ impasse on immigration enforcement.
-As of April 2026, it has become the longest partial shutdown in U.S. history.
+Ending April 30, 2026, it became the longest partial shutdown in U.S. history at 76 days.
 But, as with other government shutdowns, it had no impact on either Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), as these government-funded programs are supported by separate and distinct federal instruments, which operate outside the effects of government shutdowns.
+We have not seen any issues in our pipeline from the recent shutdowns.

 Government Shutdowns in Recent Years